NavidulHoque/NestJS_Prisma-MySQL_setup/README.md

 ### Cannot find module '@prisma/client'?

-- Delete node_modules and reinstall (npm install).
+- Delete node_modules, reinstall (npm install).
+- If it doesn't solves the issue then uninstall one drive or remove one drive from your nest js project.
+It sometimes create permission problems in node_modules

 ---